 Optimizing your site for mobile users is crucial for boosting your conversion rate.
 But how?
 Click to explore our top 4 ways to drive conversions via mobile.

 PPC (pay-per-click) marketing is a form of online advertising in which advertisers accrue costs when users click their ads.
-Advertisers bid on keywords and audience types, which a search engine matches to user search queries and predefined lists, and then displays ads.
+Advertisers bid on the perceived value of a click in relation to the keywords, platforms, and audience type in which it originates.

 PPC is used for all types of campaign goals, including:

 PPC is all about relevance.
 Users are searching for specific products, services, and information at any given time.
 Advertisers have the ability to show a targeted ad at the exact moment this search is occurring.
 For example, if a user searches for “blue running shoes,” an advertiser can show an ad speaking to “blue running shoes.”

 Through both targeting settings and account structure, advertisers can run successful PPC campaigns as long as relevance is paramount.

 Run on Google, Search Partner sites, and Display Network sites, Google Ads is the largest pay-per-click platform.
 Google Ads was launched in October 2000 and has gone through several iterations over the last 17 years.
 Google Ads is geared toward the entire spectrum of companies from small businesses to Fortune 500.

 Similar to Google Ads, Microsoft Advertising is a pay-per-click platform showing ads on the Microsoft and Yahoo networks.
 The platform also utilizes Search Partners.
 Microsoft Advertising is primarily keyword-based advertising.
 As of 2017, Microsoft Advertising has 137 million unique desktop searchers on the Bing Network*.